-Taylor Athletics now has 16 intercollegiate athletic teams—including baseball, basketball, cross country, football, golf, lacrosse, soccer, track & field, and volleyball—that uphold this commitment.
+Taylor Athletics now has 16 intercollegiate athletic teams—including baseball, basketball, cross country, football, golf, lacrosse, soccer, track & field, softball, and volleyball—that uphold this commitment.
 We pray with our competition.
 We honor officials.
 We applaud our fans.
 And we strive to come out on top.

 High Achievers, On and Off the Field